-Around the periphery of South Salonga Park in the Democratic Republic of the Congo, a small, local NGO - Synergie Rurale Action Paysanne - and people from local communities have devised and implemented strategies to protect pangolins (and elephants) from poachers and IWT.
-These strategies educate and actively engage local people in anti-poaching activities, and it is having the desired result - poaching has been reduced and people are committed to protecting these animals.
+Around the periphery of South Salonga Park in the Democratic Republic of the Congo, a small, local NGO - Synergie Rurale - Action Paysanne (SyR-AP) - and people from local communities have devised and implemented strategies to protect pangolins from poachers and IWT.
+These strategies educate and actively engage the Batere community in anti-poaching activities, and it is having the desired result - poaching has been reduced and people are committed to protecting these animals.

 The initiative focuses on the periphery of the South Salonga Park, in the outskirts of the Salonga-Lukenie-Sankuru landscape in the chiefdom of Batere, in the Democratic Republic of Congo.
 It is on the edge of the equatorial forest at the boundary between the territory of Kutu and Oshwe.
 This area is 600 km away from the city of Kinshasa and Brazzaville.

 The ecosystems present in the area are best described as 'forest-savanna-crop mosaic', the vegetation consists of marshy primary forest along creeks and herbaceous and shrubby savannas on clay soil (Kutu Agricultural Development Plan, January 2010).

 The Batere community is homogeneous and hospitable and are very proud and respectful of their traditions: they respect traditional principles and traditional leaders.
 They are rural, subsisting primarily from hunting and agriculture.

 The initiative is undertaken in five forests with a total area between 150 and 200 km² (estimation made by chieftain's agriculture services and CARG, January 2010).
 The area of the whole chieftaincy is 3,260 km² and its population to be in around 71,500.
 Approximately 4,000 people reside in nine villages that border the project area (i.e. the five forests) and these are the direct beneficiaries of the initiative.